hntvip/webpack-with-react/readme.md

     npm install bootstrap jquery font-awesome

-# 2 : What's are meaning of our plugin or lib we use in this project:
+# III: What's are meaning of our plugin or lib we use in this project:
+## 2.1 External webpack plugins:
 - `mini-css-extract-plugin` : extract / splited styles code into css file.
 - `clean-webpack-plugin` : clean dist folder before building new one.
 - `html-webpack-plugin` : simplifies creation of HTML files to serve your webpack bundles.
+- `webpack-bundle-analyzer` : analyzer visualy.
+If use change flat of mode to 'server' in `webpack.config.js`
+- `webpack-dev-server`: run application based on nodejs
+## 2.2 internal webpack supported plugins:
+- `splitChunks` : chunks duplicate codes/libs into new files.
 # 3 Errors when webpack are running:

 ####3.1